Steve Kelly: 1972 Constitution maggots are not picky eaters

 People are also reading…

-Living on this global, colonial plantation stresses wildlife and native fish the same way Empire’s proxy wars displace indigenous refugees into unknown and often hostile territory.
-The struggle to survive is intensified; for many the journey to safety is cut short.
+Living on this global, colonial plantation stresses wildlife and native fish the same way Empire’s proxy wars displaced indigenous refugees into unknown and often hostile territory.
+The struggle to survive is intensified; for many, the journey to safety is cut short.

 The scene in Helena today is no different.

 The state of Montana is a tool of global anarchy and licensure, which means that the unelected elite are lawless, acting above the law they create for lesser citizen-slaves.
 Through these legal machinations of illegitimate law and permissions, appointed hirelings, mercenaries, and sycophants of government act in anarchy to all established, written and unwritten law.
-And for the children of the wealthy elite, preaching virtue— for you, not for them — has become a favored pass-time.
+And for the children of the wealthy elite, preaching virtue – for you, not for them – has become a favored pastime.

 Many free individuals remember instinctively that this global feudal system is nuts.
 I sense a growing number of people expressing their disappointment and dissatisfaction publicly.
 Others refuse to participate in the soulless, meaningless games neo-feudal hierarchies impose.